 - Create a story where the character will gradually transform due to some force.

 - The change can be in various forms: another character’s action, force majeure, new experience, personal realization, the consequence of one’s own bad deed, or a sporadic event.

-– In the beginning, the character does not have the knowledge or tools to deal with the force.
+- At the beginning of your story, the main character does not have the knowledge or tools to deal with the force.

-- As he/she learns new skills, the character will start changing until he/she gets more capable/self-aware.
+- As he/she learns new skills, the character will start changing until he/she gets more capable.

-We don’t know who Elena Ferrante is.
+We don’t know who she is.
 Maybe she’s a translator.
 Or a Neapolitan screenwriter.
 Maybe it’s a married couple.
 Or a group of authors.

-But we fell as we know her personally.
+But we feel as if we knew her personally.
 We admire her.
-Having read The Days of Abandonment I had an irrational wish.
-To meet her because she feels me so well.
-And she makes me see how far I am from being a real writer.
-She is a beautiful intuitive entity.
-Someone to learn from.
+Having read The Days of Abandonment I had an irrational wish — to meet her because she feels me so well.